nekonosukeno/TM2ToolManager/README.md

 **Stage 3:** Extract and replace any texture from PAK/IM3 as editable PNG (replacing all GUI programs)

 **Useage / Switch Order:**
-Add the executable to your Path or move game file to same directory as tool
+With CLI it's best to use full paths or cd to the file
+Drag 'n' Drop also supported
-In the examples below, [these] are optional arguments and <these> are required.
+In the examples below, [these] are optional arguments and <these> are required

 Unpack or repack PAK or IMG archive (.chr, .pac, .pak, .img, .json etc):
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;./TM2toolmanager [-d || --debug] <MyFile.PAK> [another0.IMG another1.json etc]